 Do you want your bank to a) pay bonuses to executives and shareholders, or b) re-invest its earnings in the community?

 When you invest your money in a bank that’s close to home, your money is ultimately increasing support for your local area instead of being siphoned off to the benefit of corporate executives and shareholders with no stake in your community’s well-being.

-In most cases, community banks also return a share of their profits and resources to the community in the form of community service, educational support, and assistance to charitable and nonprofit organizations.
-First State Community Bank supports a number of local events and initiatives, including the Junior Savers program, local blood donation drives, and a number of family-friendly events throughout the calendar year.
+Because community banks are located and managed in your local community, they have a vested interest in serving that community and helping it succeed.
+Many community banks return a share of their profits and resources to the community in the form of community service, educational support, and assistance to charitable and nonprofit organizations.
+First State Community Bank offers financial and volunteer support for a number of local events and initiatives, including the FSCB Junior Savers program, local blood donation drives, and family-friendly events throughout the calendar year.

 When you call customer service, do you want to speak with a) a representative halfway across the country, or b) someone who lives in your community?